Verners Vitands

-Verners Vitands (July 3, 1903 – January 14, 1982) was Latvian architect.
+Verners Vitands (July 3, 1903 – January 14, 1982) was a Latvian architect.
 Vitands designed the Unity House in Daugavpils in 1936-1937.
 He was responsible for a number of important public buildings of 20th-century modernist design, better known as functionalism in Latvia, constructed in Latvia in the first half of the 20th century.

 Biography

 Verners Vitands was born in the family of miller in 1903 in Lizums Parish, then part of the Governorate of Livonia in the Russian Empire.

 He first studied at Sinole Parish School, Smiltene School of Commerce and Longīns Ausējs Real School in Cesis.
 Upon graduation in 1923 from Riga Secondary School No.2 he studied architecture at the University of Latvia.